malakkhaled123/Healthcare-Disease-Prediction-Task/README.md

 ## Streamlit Dashboard

-The dashboard allows a user to enter health details and get a predicted probability of diabetes:
+The dashboard allows a user to manually enter health details or it can allow real-time patient monitoring by generating patient data and predicting diabetes risk.
+High-risk counts are tracked to provide recommendations for hospital resources, such as doctors, test kits, and clinic slots, showing how predictive analytics can support hospital workflow.

 **Features in Dashboard:**